Architectural & Interior Designer

 Phone: +44 20 8846 0966

-Oliver has been involved in numerous television projects including BBC’s Home Front and BBC Changing Rooms, BBC’s Heaven and Earth, Channel 4’s House to Home and ITV’s Front of House.
+Since 1998, Oliver has worked as a designer/presenter in numerous television projects including BBC’s Home Front and BBC Changing Rooms, Channel 4’s House to Home, ITV’s Front of House and on BBC DIY SOS.
 Throughout his media work he makes a positive commitment to discussing sustainability; demonstrating how people can make it part of their lifestyles in ways that won’t compromise their sense of style.
-Throughout Dream Homes, for The Discovery Channel, he followed the lives of couples building new homes investigating the inspiration behind them – looking at the works of the architects and visiting inspirational buildings.
-Oliver has also acted as a guest designer to the ever popular BBC DIY SOS, working alongside the regular team.
+His extensive media experience means that he is regularly asked to host seminars, events and awards ceremonies including the Sunday Times British Homes Awards, The Pea Awards and The Kitchen and Bathroom Awards.

-He has completed a full environmental refurbishment of his own home in Brighton, with which he hopes to promote the concepts of 'practical and style led sustainability' to a wide audience, demonstrating principles of low energy living, re-use and ingenious recycling.
-The house has since been awarded Super Home status by the Sustainable Energy Academy for reducing its carbon emissions by over 75%.
-In March 2011 he was awarded the British institute of Interior Design’s Retrofit award.
+Oliver lives and breathes these ideas in his own life - he has completed a full environmental refurbishment of his own home in Brighton, with which he has promoted the concepts of 'practical and style-led sustainability' to a wider audience, demonstrating principles of healthy happy spaces, low energy living, re-use and ingenious recycling.
+The house has since been awarded Super Home status by the Sustainable Energy Academy for reducing its carbon emissions by over 75% and won Best Refurbishment Prize from the BIDA.

 Over the years Oliver has been a regular content contributor for publications such as The Observer, Grand Designs Magazine, Friends of the Earth, Earth Matters andHouse Beautiful Magazine.
 He has also released three books about home design & style – Oliver Heath’s Home Book, Front of House, and Urban Eco Chic which sold over 30,000 copies in six languages.